kvarak/dnd/docs/_Classes/professional.md

  **Polyglot**.
 Choose a language.
 For the next 10 minutes, you can understand the general meaning of written words in that language, though specifics, idioms, and metaphors may still elude you.

 ### Extra Attack
-From 6th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
+You can attack twice, instead of once, whenever you take the Attack action on your turn.

 ### Ruin Researcher
-Beginning at 9th level, you have an instinctive sense for the architecture, history, and inhabitants of the forgotten places of the World.
-If you are in a ruin, dungeon, cave, or other work of architecture, you may make an Wisdom (History) check over the course of an hour.
+You have an instinctive sense for the architecture, history, and inhabitants of the forgotten places of the World.
+If you are in a ruin, dungeon, cave, or other work of architecture, you may make an Wisdom (*History*) check over the course of an hour.
 In addition to the knowledge about the area's history and culture that would usually be conferred by such a check, you gather extra information based on the result of the roll.

 If this check has a result of 10 or greater, you learn what sorts of traps and secret doors may be in the area (out to a radius of 1,000 feet), what their triggers could be, but not their locations.

 If this check has a result of 15 or greater, you learn what creature types are in the area, and their approximate quantities (for example: “many aberrations, some undead, few beasts").

 If this check has a result of 20 or greater, you learn the identity of whichever treasure has the greatest monetary worth in the area.
 This treasure must be non-magical and, though you do not automatically know where it is, it becomes a valid target for a *locate object* spell cast by you.

 ### Fortune’s Favor
-Starting at 13th level, you've learned to rely on your luck, and are able to take risks that others would consider foolish.
+You have learned to rely on your luck and can take risks that others would consider foolish.
 When you make any attack, check or saving throw and dislike the result, you may expend an explorer's point to substitute 10 for the result of the roll.

 ### Paragon of Adventure
-At 17th level, your reputation and glory as an explorer are unrivaled.
+Your reputation and glory as an explorer are unrivaled.
 You regain all expended explorer's points after a short rest.